kskalvar/jupyter-notebook-with-docker-win7/README.md

 If you use a variety of tool chains this issue can become quite pronounced.

-In this presentation will show how to run Jupyter Notebooks locally on Windows 7 using docker pre-configured containers to avoid the dependencies issues, promote sharing within a team, and speed development.
+In this presentation will show how to run Jupyter Notebooks locally on Windows 7 using docker pre-configured containers to avoid dependencies issues, promote sharing within a team, and speed development.
 ```
 Note: This how-to assumes you have already installed Docker Toolbox on Windows.